 I also noticed something else.
 As I looked around the room, I saw Johnny had every member in the room mesmerized!
 They were really into his message, which was silly since he didn’t have a message.
-But that didn’t stop them from being spell bounded by his performance.
+But that didn’t stop them from being spellbound by his performance.

 Johnny finished up a little over 120 seconds.
 When he did, everyone stood up and gave him a furious standing ovation.
 They were cheering and clapping wildly.

-As we were settling down for the next speaker, I leaned over and asked the girl next to me, “What exactly did Johnny say?”
+As we were settling down for the next speaker, I leaned over and asked the woman next to me, “What exactly did Johnny say?”

 She paused, thought for a minute, and said, “I have absolutely no idea.
 But it sure sounded good!”

 Sometimes we get completely caught up in what to say when we design our presentation.
 And don’t get me wrong.
 Knowing what to say is important.